Isomux Design and Architecture

 I have finally reached Level 6 in Steve Yegge's hierarchy!

-What actually did it for me was:
+Tmux helped; cmux was even better.
+But what actually did it for me was:

-1. Building my own browser-based agent orchestration.
+- Building my own browser-based agent management system.

-• What device I'm on: all devices see the same agents and conversations.
+- The device I'm on: all devices see the same agents and conversations.

-• Claude's environment: all agents run on the same machine.
+- The agents' environment: all agents run on the same machine.

 But my custom-made orchestration, Isomux (Isometric Multiplexer), has something extra: it's cute.